Master of Laboratory Animal Science

 - Graduate financial aid at Stanford.

 - The Knight-Hennessy Scholars program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including the Master of Science in Laboratory Animal Science.
-To be considered, you must apply to Knight-Hennessy Scholars by November 14, 2018, and separately apply to the MLAS degree program by December, 2018.
+The application for the 2021 cohort is open and available.
+Please visit https://kh.stanford.edu/apply) to learn more about the the application process and deadlines.

 - Research or teaching assistantships.